-The principal people behind Aspiring Asset Management Limited (referred to as 'we', 'our' and 'us' in this document) are Murray Doyle, Stephen Montgomery, John Rattray, Campbell Stuart, and Lance Reynolds.
+The principal people behind Aspiring Asset Management Limited (referred to as 'we', 'our' and 'us' in this document) are Murray Doyle, John Rattray, Campbell Stuart, Lance Reynolds, and Peter Wright.

+Murray Doyle

-Murray Doyle has over 25 years' experience in financial markets.
-The majority of that time was in the stockbroking industry when he and several partners formed Doyle Paterson Brown Ltd. When Deutsche Bank ultimately acquired that firm, Murray left and was involved in several start-up listed companies.
+Has worked in financial markets since 1980.
+The majority of that time was in the stock broking industry where he and several colleagues formed Doyle Paterson Brown Ltd. After that business was acquired by Deutsche Bank, Murray pursued private interests until forming Aspiring Asset Management Limited in 2006.